mohaseeb/beam-nuggets/README.md

 # Backlog
 * versioned docs?
 * Summarize the investigation of using Source/Sink Vs ParDo(and GroupBy) for IO
-* Sql queries support in relational_db.Read
 * more nuggets: WriteToCsv
-* Investigate readyness of SDF ParDo, and possiblity to use for relational_db.Read
+* Investigate readiness of SDF ParDo, and possibility to use for relational_db.Read
 * integration tests
 * DB transforms failures handling on IO transforms
 * more nuggets: Elasticsearch, Mongo